nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press Enter on your keyboard or click Send to execute the command.

-3. You should now see a new pending delivery with a default `deliver by` of 30 minutes, you may want to refer to the diagram below (Figure 8):
+3. You should now see a new pending delivery with a default `deliver by` of 30 minutes, you may want to refer to Figure 8:
     <br>

     ![add-d_step1](images/add-d_eg1.1.PNG)